Abott1222/lessons/linked-list.md

 ## What's a linked list?

 As previously mentioned, a **linked list** is a data structure that keeps an ordered collection of data.
-It consists of a linear collection of elements, called nodes, each containing data and a possible reference to the next node in the collection.
+It consists of a linear collection of elements, called nodes, each containing data and a reference to the next node in the collection, if one exists.

 The following is a diagram of a linked list that consists of three nodes.